-On Thursday, June 13th, 2002, the Detroit Red Wings defeated the Carolina Hurricanes at the Joe Louis Arena in Detroit to win the 89th Stanley Cup Finals four games to one.
-It was the 10th Stanley Cup championship for the Red Wings franchise, and the 12th that was won in Michigan.
+On Monday, June 9th, 2003, the New Jersey Devils defeated the Mighty Ducks of Anaheim (now Anaheim Ducks) at Continental Airlines Arena in East Rutherford, New Jersey to win the 90th Stanley Cup Finals four games to three.
+It was the third (and, as of this writing, most recent) Stanley Cup championship for the Devils franchise, and the second that was won in New Jersey.
 These are the top five players that I felt most stood out during the series.

-O’Neill claimed player of the game in game one, as he added one goal and one assist in the Hurricanes’ 3-2 overtime win.
+Elias took player of the game honors in game two, adding one goal and one assist in the Devils’ 3-0 win.